 This meal has become a Christmas tradition for one of our fishermen.

-Orange Miso Sauce: Combine 1/2 cup miso paste, 1/4 cup cold water, 3 T. plus 1 tsp each: orange juice and honey and a large pinch togarashi seasoning.
+Orange Miso Sauce: Combine ½ cup miso paste, ¼ cup cold water, 3 tbsp. plus 1 tsp. each: orange juice and honey and a large pinch togarashi seasoning.
 Whisk until smooth.

-1. Whisk together sake, OJ and soy sauce.
-Marinate cod 3 hours in this mixture.
+Whisk together sake, OJ and soy sauce.
+Marinate black cod portions 3 hours in this mixture.
 Remove fish and drain well.

-3. To serve: Portion 6 oz mashed potatoes in center of warmed plates.
+To serve: Portion 6 oz. mashed potatoes in center of warmed plates.
 Flatten to a base for cod.
 Top with portion of bok choy, then cod fillet.
-Using 2 T. per plate, spoon orange miso sauce around potatoes and over top of fish.
+Using 2 tbsp. per plate, spoon orange miso sauce around potatoes and over top of fish.
 Sprinkle with sesame seeds and green onions.